alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-05-08-setting-up-puppet-module-testing-from-scratch-part-i-puppet-syntax-puppet-lint-and-rspec-puppet.md

 To find the string 2sp_soft_tabs I simply grepped the Lint code for the string ‘two-space soft tabs not used’.
 There may be a better way.

-(Rob Nelson has helpfully informed me that it’s possible to disable Lint checks for sections of code without disabling them globally using control comments.
+(Rob Nelson has helpfully informed me that it’s possible to disable Lint checks for sections of code without disabling them globally using [control comments](http://puppet-lint.com/controlcomments/).
 My feeling is that most people will not want to have Lint-related control comments in their code, but it’s still useful to be aware that this feature exists.)

-For more information on configuring Lint, see the project’s README.
+For more information on configuring Lint, see the [README](https://github.com/rodjek/puppet-lint).

-Also, be aware that at the time of writing, the Lint gem hasn’t been released in a long time, so it’s possible that the README is ahead of the released Gem.
+Also, be aware that at the time of writing, the Lint gem hasn’t been [released](https://github.com/rodjek/puppet-lint/issues/443) in a long time, so it’s possible that the README is ahead of the released Gem.

 If you can’t wait for the next Gem release, and you need the recent fixes in Lint, you can add to your Gemfile: